ese3500/final-project-timesink/README.md

 - Software shall be written in C for ATmega328PB microcontroller
 - Software written in C++ for ESP32 Feather microcontroller
-- Software will send data from Feather to ATmega328PB using UART
+- Software will send data from Feather to ATmega328PB using SPI
 - ATmega328PB will connect to LCD via SPI
 - Software shall process ultrasonic sensor values to detect proximity
-- Software shall evaluate photoresistor values to determine conditions for triggering peripherals
+- Software shall evaluate ultrasonic sensor readings to determine conditions for triggering peripherals
 - Software shall maintain time and weather data via API calls over WiFi
 - Software shall configure PWM to control motor to dispense soap
 - Software shall trigger LED light for 2 minutes when ultrasonic sensor detects nearby object
-- Software shall handle user setting customization of location (may switch to simple geolocation)
+- Software shall handle user setting customization of location

 ### 5. Hardware Requirements Specification (HRS)

 - Project shall contain a wall-based power supply that converts AC to 5V DC (3A max)
 - Project shall be contained within a 3D printed shell waterproofed by sealant
 - Project shall use servo motor as trapdoor to dispense soap
-- Project shall have photoresistor-LED pair for hand detection
+- Project shall have ultrasonic sensor for hand detection
-- Project shall contain IR sensor for motion detection
+- Project shall contain ultrasonic sensor for motion detection
 - Project shall contain photoresistor that detects surrounding brightness
 - Project shall contain bright LED light that can light up room
 - Project shall contain LCD that is wired to an ATmega328PB microcontroller